estiens/world_cup_json/README.md

 ## PROJECTS USING THIS API IN 2018

+(Feel free to submit a PR with your project!)

 https://github.com/justcallmelarry/sportsball (slack integration for updates of goals, cards and results)

 ## PROJECTS USING THIS API IN 2014